bbbburns/goodreads-to-obsidian/README.md

 ### Running the python file

 I wrote this with python 3.10.
-You will have better results if you use a similar version.
+You will have better results if you use a similar or newer version.

 Usage: